OpinionX vs. Conjointly: Product Comparison

 Specialism

-OpinionX: Built for research teams who want advanced methods — Conjoint, MaxDiff, Ranking, Segmentation — without needing a research science background.
-Modern, flexible and fast to learn.
+OpinionX: Built for research teams who want advanced methods (Conjoint, MaxDiff, Ranking, Segmentation) without needing any research experience, education, or background.
+Modern, flexible, automated, and easy to learn.

 Conjointly: An enterprise-grade research platform with a wide breadth of tools.
 Powerful, but the scope and interface can be overwhelming.
-Limited flexibility to add additional survey questions alongside conjoint study.
+More limited flexibility in survey setup compared to OpinionX’s survey builder.

 Pricing